ng88/coder/README.md

 # Coder Remote Agent

-`agent.py` connects a local project to a Coder GPT through a small public bridge server.
-The agent runs on your machine, while the GPT calls tools exposed by `server.py` and routes requests to the connected agent using the temporary token printed at startup.
+`coder` connects a local project to a Coder GPT through a small public bridge server.
+The agent runs on your machine, while the GPT calls tools and routes requests to the connected agent using the temporary token printed at startup.

 ## Quick test